department-of-veterans-affairs/va-mobile-app/README.md

 ### Accessibility
 - [React native accessibility](https://reactnative.dev/docs/accessibility)

 Elements that need to be accessible will often require you set accessibilityLabel, accessibilityHint, accessibilityValue, and accessibilityState.
-Use the functions below when settings these properties, if needed, as they ensure elements are queryable for tests and are set properly for accessibility on device.
+Use the functions below when settings these properties, if needed, as they ensure elements are queryable for integrations tests and are set properly for accessibility on device.
 - `testIdProps`
     - for accessibilityLabels(when the literal text needs to sound different for TalkBack or VoiceOver).
 - `a11yHintProp`